edwardyhe/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05-add-user-context-to-tools.md

     > Make sure to keep tool descriptions concise and include guidance about the data that they access,
     > for example, such a description might say "Gets the signed-in user's next five calendar events."

-- The chat client integrated with Azure Logic Apps.
+- The chat client interface integrated with conversational agent workflows.

   This chat client handles token delegation for per-user connections.
-If you want to use a custom client, that client must pass the user token to the agent.
+If you want to use a custom client, the client must pass the user token to the agent.

   > [!NOTE]
   >